Conal84/MS1-salford-squash-centre/README.md

 ## UX
 ___
 ### User Stories
-As a potential new customer I want to access squash centre information realting to a first time visit to the centre.
-This includes centre location, parking, court and changing room facilities, and how to become a member and / or book a court.
+As a potential new customer I want to access squash centre information relating to a first time visit to the centre.
+This includes centre location, parking, court and changing room facilities, and how to become a member.

-As an existing member I want to be able to access squash centre timetable, training session and court booking information easily so I can effortlessly use the court facilities.
+As an existing member I want to be able to access the log in area where future functionality could provide information on squash centre timetable, training sessions and court bookings easily so I can effortlessly use the court facilities.

 ### Strategy
 The Salford Squash Centre website will serve the business objectives by attracting new customers to the centre and by supporting the needs of existing customers.
 Overall this will increase the squash centre sales.

-Website users will have easy access to squash centre information and booking systems which will allow them to use the centres facilities in an effortless and smooth way.
+Website users will have easy access to squash centre information which will allow them to use the centres facilities in an effortless and smooth way.

 This website will be aimed at a range of squash player demographics from junior amateur players aged 12 to 18, senior amateur players 18 to 50 to